FormidableLabs/victory-docs/src/screens/guides/components/brush-and-zoom/ecology.md

 # Brush and Zoom

-**IMPORTANT: VictoryZoomContainer replaces VictoryZoom**

-Use `VictoryZoomContainer` as your containerComponent to add panning and zooming behavior to any Victory components that work with an x, y coordinate system.
+Use `VictoryZoomContainer` as your containerComponent to add panning and zooming behavior to any Victory components that work with an x-y coordinate system.

 In the example below, an initial domain is set with the `zoomDomain` prop.
 This prop may also be used to trigger pan and zoom behavior from other components.